AI

 Can Aider run in CI?

 Yes.
 Use --message for a one-shot prompt, --yes-always to auto-confirm, --auto-test --test-cmd "pytest" for self-healing test runs, and --no-show-release-notes to keep logs clean.
+Token cost and a session-end summary print to stdout so you can capture them in your CI logs.

 Keep this open while you work